 - Many of the hiking trails include trekking in loose sand.
 Even though sand in your shoes can be a pain, the sand can get quite hot in the sunshine.
 Walking any distance barefoot would be quite difficult, so plan footwear accordingly.

 - The campgrounds here are popular, so planning your trip in advance can help secure a spot.
-If you are planning last minute, still check if you’d like to stay.
-Others’ plans are always changing, and you just might luck out!
+If you are planning last minute, still check the reservation system.
+Others’ plans are always changing, so you might luck into a cancellation!

 - Having a car to get around the National Lakeshore is a must.
-If you’re flying in to a nearby airport, be sure to secure a rental.
+If you’re flying into a nearby airport, secure a rental.
 You’ll be able to see much more that way.

 - Again, there is a fee to visit the Lakeshore, park in any of the trailhead parking lots, etc. If you haven’t gotten the pass prior to your arrival, be sure to promptly do so!
 They do check!